toddcf/code-snippets/javascript/reserved-words/keywords/this.md

 (Remember that if the value inside the object is a primitive, it's called a property.
 If the value is a function, it's called a method.)

+Another way of phrasing it is that `this` will refer to "the element that is to the left of the dot" when the method is being invoked.
+So in `window.functionName();`, `this` would be `window`.
+In `objectName.methodName();`, `this` would be `objectName`.

+This also means that those functions are "bound" to those objects.
+When something is bound to something, that means that the `this` keyword will be equal to whatever it is bound to.

 *NOTE: The following examples use `var` (instead of `const` or `let`) on purpose.*